-But then I came across a question that was refreshingly different.
-Who did you help this year?
-It was so simple, yet so powerful.
-Isn’t that an important way to evaluate a year—to think of who you might have helped in some way?
-I kept thinking about that question as I looked back on 2018.
+But a few years ago I came across a year-end reflection question that put this exercise in a whole new light.
+Who did we help this year?
+It’s such a simple question, yet so powerful.
+I think it’s a great way to evaluate a year—to think of who you might have helped in some way?
+I kept thinking about that question as I looked back on 2021.
 And then, over dinner one night, I asked my family the question.

 At first, some of our kids said they couldn’t think of anyone they helped.
 But my wife and I challenged them to give it some more thought and they were able to come up with several names.
 Our daughter thought of a new girl in her class who seems really shy.
 Our daughter made a point of asking her questions, sitting by her in the cafeteria, and trying to make her laugh or at least smile.